-

 Modern German iron and steel production, centred on the Ruhr and Saarland, draws on an industrial heritage of unmatched depth.
 ThyssenKrupp, Salzgitter, and the broader German steel sector produce engineering-grade ferrous materials to specifications that remain the benchmark for European manufacturing.
 German DIN standards for iron and steel quality are referenced by industries from aerospace to automotive across the world.

-For procurement contacts requiring iron and steel with the most rigorous engineering heritage, the deepest quality standard history, and the most sophisticated downstream manufacturing integration of any producing nation, German ferriferous industry offers a value chain where the metal's journey from ore to precision component is documented, certified, and globally credentialed.
+For procurement contacts requiring iron and steel with the most rigorous engineering heritage and the most sophisticated downstream manufacturing integration of any producing nation, German ferriferous industry offers a value chain where the metal's journey from ore to precision component is documented, certified, and globally credentialed.

 Call our London Office on 020 3355 1985 or email plus@iferous.com to connect with our strategists and discuss opportunities.